yrnmalone0/alx-low_level_programming/0x03-debugging/README.md

 ### Files:

 **0-main.c** - This file test that the function `positive_or_negative()` gives the correct output when given a case of `0`.

+**1-main.c** - A part of the code that is causing the output to go into an infinite loop has been commented out.